jessemiller/HamlPy/readme.md

 ### Option 1: Template loader

 The template loader was originally written by [Chris Hartjes](https://github.com/chartjes) under the name 'djaml'.
-This project has now been merged into the HamlPy codebase.
+This project has now been merged into the django-hamlpy codebase.

-Add the HamlPy template loaders to the Django template loaders:
+Add the django-hamlpy template loaders to the Django template loaders:

     TEMPLATE_LOADERS = (
 	    'hamlpy.template.loaders.HamlPyFilesystemLoader',